-Credit: 1 (4th science credit) What's next?
+Credit: 1 (science credit) What's next?
 Culinary Arts

+Food Science is the study of the nature of foods, the causes of deterioration, the principles underlying food processing and the improvement of foods for the consuming public.
 Food Science students conduct laboratory and field investigations, use scientific methods during investigations, and make informed decisions using critical thinking and scientific problem solving.
-Food Science is the study of the nature of foods, the causes of deterioration, the principles underlying food processing and the improvement of foods for the consuming public.
-Successful completion of both semesters of this course will satisfy the 4th science credit required for graduation.
+Successful completion of both semesters of this course will satisfy a science credit.